Lime mortar, dry or both?

 Stone was delivered from a large number of small quarries dotted around Cardiff and the Vale.
 These were highly profitable when they were established, almost all closed now, each delivering stone to builders in their immediate local area.
 Perhaps the best known now is Radyr, which still being worked today producing largely road stone.
 Locally quarried stone such as Blue Lias was augmented by a wide range of stone from across the globe.
 This was delivered to Cardiff cheaply as ballast in the coal ships returning from shipping black gold from the South Wales coalfields across the world.
 This stone ballast would have been cleared from the quayside by horse and cart to be used for building perhaps mainly seen in South Cardiff.
 It was cheap as chips.

 There is plenty of limestone in South Wales.
 Kilns can be found from Porthgain, Pembrokeshire to Aberthaw in Glamorgan.
 Lime was burnt to produce materials for building (lime washing buildings goes back to mediaeval times and earlier).
-Lime was an essential ingredient for iron production and to put on the land for farming in West and mid-Wales were there are no limestone deposits.
+Lime was an essential ingredient for iron production and to put on the land for farming in mid-West and central-Wales where there are no limestone deposits.

 Local aggregates (sand) in the form of slag waste from the coal and ironworks or ash was mixed up with lime to make a strong flexible mortar to serve construction.
 It was well understood that lime binds well with stone (much better than cement) and that it is better able to withstand the settling of houses built on Cardiff’s flood plain.
 Locally produced lime mixed with industrial waste produced the black mortar to secure locally available stone.
 These famous black mortars have stood the test of time.